The Ultimate Guide to Asset Management Software & Tracking Solutions

 Hardware

 Do you need it?
 It will depend on the type of tracking, automation requirements and the environment.
-Hardware can include scanners, readers, sensors and antennae.
+Hardware can include dedicated scanners, readers, sensors and antennae.

 Scanners & Mobile Apps